apua/altair_mat/update_osbp_recipe/README.txt

 - Export OSBP recipe can be more simple

 - Let settings and customized OSBPs data as .txt file so that even notepad can open it.

+- Verification:
+  Given `A` is the exported.
+  Import `A` to another Altair and export from the Altair as `B`.
+  Check if `A` is the same with `B`.

+- Remove data is not necessary; consider update just necessary part with diff feature (not implement yet)

+- Need modulization.